uhasker/getting-things-done-in-next-js/src/chapter4/02-react-state.md

 However, these components are completely "static" right now.
 But in reality, you often need to have "dynamic" components that change based on some action.

-For example, clicking a button might need to update a counter and typing intp a form might need to update the input field.
+For example, clicking a button might update a counter and typing into a form might update the input field.
-This means that components need to be able to "remember" things (like the current counter or the input field value).
+This means that components need to be able to "remember" things (like the current counter or the current input field value).

-State serves as sort of memory for your component to achieve exactly that.
+To "remember" something, you can use state, which serves as a sort of memory for your component.

 ### A Simple Example